 What Consequences do Cheaters Have to Fear?

 The first consequence is that the cheater has disqualified themselves from taking part in a fair competition.
 They risk having their reputation damaged and having to live with their guilt for a long time.
-Cheating is an important moral issue in sports and outside sports, as in exams, where people cheat during tests.
+Cheating is an essentially moral issue in sports and outside sports, as in exams, where people cheat during tests.
 As a rule, cheating has serious consequences for the person who does it.
 A loss of self-respect is very likely – at least in the long term.

 So cheating can end careers.
 In many cases, of course, cheating has no consequences.
 Players hide their IPs behind VPN connections or don’t mind if they can’t continue playing a game due to a temporary or permanent ban.
 It is effortless to create a new account or try the next game.